 He was created as a model and experiment in robots with human personalities and indeed is so “human” that he experiences crushing sadness and confusion.
 Marvin is like Samantha from Her before she decides to leave Joaquin Phoenix in order to join the entire universe.

 His giant brainpower is wasted not by any actual inattention but because humans can’t conceive of tasks big enough to fully occupy his mind.
-Marvin finally gets a chance to fully engage when he’s kidnapped by flinty war robots and allowed to plug into their enterprise software.
+Marvin finally gets a chance to fully engage when war robots kidnap him and are allowed to plug into their enterprise software.

 Westworld by Michael Crichton (1973)